PIYUSHgoyal16/GPS-Route-Analyser/docs/Design.md

     The project uses the following data structures:

-    1. **Array** : We used arrays so as to contain all the required words from the file.
+    1. **Array** : We used arrays so as to contain all the required dates, distances, time etc. from the `.gpx` file.

         Below are some advantages of the array:
         * In an array, accessing an element is very easy by using the index number in O(1) time.